LiorKogan/V1/README.md

 ## Min/Max Aggregators

-Sometimes we need to limit assignments to a Cartesian product of entity-tags, based on some value, to [all but] the _k_ assignments for which the value is the lowest/highest.
+Sometimes we need to limit assignments to a Cartesian product of entity-tags, based on some value, to [all but] the 𝑘 assignments for which the value is the lowest/highest.
 Here are some examples:

 - _Any person A and A's five oldest offspring_
 - _Any dragon and the three dragons it froze the largest number of times_